jonraem/python-ultrasonic/README.md

 # python-ultrasonic

-Ultrasonic distance meter written in Python for Raspberry Pi.
+Ultrasonic distance meter for Raspberry Pi.
+Written in Python.

 About
 -